Home » Symptoms » Dog Symptoms A-Z » Joint Laxity

 If you notice that your dog has difficulty getting up or walking, this could be a sign that the joints are severely affected and require veterinary treatment.

 It is important for the pet owner to pay attention to subtle signs of instability, such as an altered gait or recurring lameness.
-Feeling unusual movements or hearing clicking sounds when moving the joints can also be a warning sign.
+Feeling unusual movements or hearing clicking noises when moving the joints can also be a warning sign.

 The veterinarian will usually perform a comprehensive physical examination to check the mobility of the joints.
 This may include manipulating the joints into different positions to assess the degree of instability.